vanadium-archive/js/README.md

 # Vanadium JavaScript

-This repository defines the JavaScript API for [Vanadium].
+This repository defines the JavaScript API for Vanadium.
 The client and server APIs defined here work both in [Node.js] and the browser.

 ## Install